brown-ccv/honeycomb-docs/docs/configuration.md

 ## Environment Variables

 Honeycomb uses environment variables during build and run time to control the different configurations.
-Below we list the  environment variables used by the app and indicate whether they are mandatory, optional and needed during build (`npm build`) or run time (using the application executable of `npm run dev`)
+Below we list the  environment variables used by the app and indicate whether they are mandatory, optional and needed during build (`npm build`) or run time (using the application executable or `npm run dev`)

 * `ELECTRON_START_URL` ![](https://img.shields.io/badge/-string-grey)![](https://img.shields.io/badge/-optional-yellow): URL (e.g. `http://localhost:3000`) where the front end of the app is being hosted - also used in `electron.js` to indicate the app is running in dev mode
 * `EVENT_MARKER_PRODUCT_ID`![](https://img.shields.io/badge/-string-grey)![](https://img.shields.io/badge/-optional-yellow)![](https://img.shields.io/badge/-runtime-purple): The product ID of the event marker (e.g. `0487`).
 If not set, it will use the `productID` set in `public/config/trigger.js` if available, or attempt to connect using the com name.